By SHERWIN DE VERA

 Despite the significant change in the situation, he expressed optimism that this cropping year’s price will be better.

-“Because right now, many are shifting to corn and peanuts, there will be less tobacco to buy,” he said grinning. # nordis.net
+Asked where his optimism is coming, he said “because right now, many are shifting to corn and peanuts, there will be less tobacco to buy,” grinning. # nordis.net